webforbusinesses/forms/README.md

 #ToDo list
 1. Add directives - dropdown, time, uploadFile
 2. Add an express server that saves json objects into a local mongoDB
-3. Load models from the DB to the clien and save models from the client
+3. Load models from the DB to the client and save models from the client
-4. Add express simple login.

 ###Done

-1. Added lint grunt target (run with 'grunt lint')
-2. Added Simple express server that serve the form at [http://localhost:3000/static/html/Form.html](http://localhost:3000/static/html/Form.html), to run it do npm install and node server/server.js
-3. Added simple login form used with passport hardcoded local auth (in file auth.js) browse to  [http://localhost:3000/static/html/login.html](http://localhost:3000/static/html/login.html) user name eran with every password.
+1. Add index.html and redirect from root to it.
+2. do not let access to secure without login first.